SUMMER ORIENTATION

 Week 1-5

-All teams during regular season will play each other once.
+All teams during the regular season will play each other once.

-Points throughout the season will determine seeding in the first round play-offs.
+Points throughout the season will determine qualification for the final round.

 Week 6